 Naloxone, the antidote for an overdose of opiates, is a competitive mu-opioid–receptor antagonist that reverses all signs of opioid intoxication.
 It can be given parenterally, intranasally, intramuscularly, subcutaneously, or via an endotracheal tube.
 The initial dose of naloxone for overdose is 0.04 mg (if given intravenously), which can be increased every 2 minutes to a maximum of 15 mg.
 The onset of action is generally less than 2 minutes when given intravenously.
 The duration of action is 20 to 90 minutes, which is shorter than the opiate effects, often rendering redosing or infusion necessary.

 Enhancing Healthcare Team Outcomes

 The use of intrathecal morphine requires an interprofessional healthcare team.
-The clinician (including pain specialists or oncologist) will initiate treatment with intrathecal morphine, but a pharmacist should also have involvement to verify appropriate dosing, and should also check for potential drug interactions (e.g., CYP3A4 agonists/antagonists).
-Nursing administering the drug should understand proper administration and dosing, as well as the signs of toxicity and report any concerns to the clinician promptly.
+The clinician (including pain specialists or oncologists) will initiate treatment with intrathecal morphine, but a pharmacist should also have involvement to verify appropriate dosing and should also check for potential drug interactions (e.g., CYP3A4 agonists/antagonists).
+Nursing administering the drug should understand proper administration and dosing, as well as the signs of toxicity, and report any concerns to the clinician promptly.
 This type of interprofessional team approach optimizes intrathecal morphine administration, results, and safety, leading to better patient outcomes for pain control.
 [Level 5]